Android apps are not installing immediately

 When/Why

-Google prioritizes battery life and user experience for Android users.
-As a result, Android Play Store filesets that have been associated with a device may take up to 24 hours to install or update, per Android user experience priorities.
+Google prioritizes battery life, network state, and user experience for Android users.
+As a result, Android Play Store Filesets associated with a device may take time to install or update.
+In normal priority mode, app changes can take up to 24 hours to apply.

 How

-You can check the Android Device Policy on the device.
-The Policies section will reflect the status of apps specified by the policy.
+You can check the Android Device Policy app on the device.
+The Policies section shows the status of apps specified by the policy.